Nice to meet you.

 What I dislike about HCSS

-• I was also concerned about the focus on initiating updates and upgrades for the iOS mobile app version of HCSS, but not the android one.
+• Negative feedback tends to focus on the focus on initiating updates and upgrades for the iOS mobile app version of HCSS, with users expressing concern that the Android version is not receiving the same attention.

 What G2 users dislike about HCSS